PhilippJungemann/Python-Project--Habitz-/README.md

  2. Communication from user to Habitz
  3. Communication from Habitz to user
  4. Interactiing of the individual modules
+ 5. Testing the modules
- 5. Benefits for the user of Habitz
+ 6. Benefits for the user of Habitz
- 6. Requirements
+ 7. Requirements

  ## 1. Introduction